TheFjonG/Discord4JDocumentation/index.rst

 Please report any bugs you find to the `Issue Tracker`_ or to our `Discord Chat`_

 This Documentation is still under development.
-If this site cant help you, please use the `Discord Chat`_
+If this site can't help you, please use the `Discord Chat`_

 .. _Discord Chat: https://discord.gg/0SBTUU1wZTX5pYo1
-.. _Discord4J's Github page: http://austinv11.github.io/Discord4J/
+.. _Discord4J's Github page: https://austinv11.github.io/Discord4J/
 .. _Issue Tracker: https://github.com/austinv11/Discord4J/issues